mesa1014/Rat_Stomach_Sim/README.md

 # How to run

-- install NodeJS from:
+- install Node.js from:

   https://nodejs.org/en/

 - clone the repo and go to the root folder.
-Run the following command in terminal: node server.js
+Run the following command in the terminal:

+  node server.js

 - go to the following link to check the local web-based visualisation: